batic420/batic420/README.md

 ## 🧑‍💻 Working on
 - Smart Cloud Optimizer called **Wond**
-- Setting up basic test app with frontend written in Flutter to gain **knowledge**
+- Setting up a basic test app with frontend written in Flutter to gain **knowledge**
 - All kinds of **Azure Learnings** for my future career
 ---